JacobReynolds/ssrfDetector/README.md

 <img src="core/public/images/logo.png"/>
 <h1>SSRF Detector</h1>

 This is the application source code for the SSRF Detector website.
 The website has been EOL as of April 7th 2017, but the code has been updated to be run on a local machine.
+This documentation is a little touch-and-go as there is a lot of configuration for Nginx, SSL, etc... but for a local instance it can be ran as-is.

 ## Setup
 Setting up the application is pretty easy.
 The following things will be needed: